felipe-gomes-vicente/naruto-quotes/README.md

 ### Requirements

 - You need to install both [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/) to run this project.
+- You need to access [Naruto Api server](https://github.com/celso-henrique/naruto-quotes-server) to run this server project.
+- You neer to install  [Python](https://www.python.org/).

+## ⚠️ Warning
+You need to download the server locally from the link provided and follow the configuration steps.

 Clone the project and access the folder.